2010 Summer Youth Olympics

-Bid
+Bidding process

 The concept of the YOG was developed in 1998 by Johann Rosenzopf in response to concerns over childhood obesity and declining youth participation in sports.
 IOC President Jacques Rogge formally announced plans for the YOG at the 119th IOC session in Guatemala City on 6 July 2007.
 Singapore, which had hosted the 117th session, made its first formal bid to host a multi-disciplinary sporting event of this magnitude.
 Positive factors in its bid included its high connectivity with the world, its youthfulness as an independent country, and its positive reputation for excellence and multiracial harmony.
 The city-state rolled out a high-publicity campaign which included being amongst the first to launch its official website, bid logo (despite IOC rules against bid logos) and a bid tagline "Blazing the Trail" on 16 October 2007.
 It also got the local population to support its bid, including an effort by students to collect 1 million signatures.

 Eleven cities expressed interest in hosting the Games, nine of which ultimately applied.
 Five cities amongst the nine were selected for the shortlist: Athens (Greece), Bangkok (Thailand), Moscow (Russia), Singapore, and Turin (Italy).
 The list was further shortened to two finalists, Singapore and Moscow.
 On 21 February 2008, Rogge announced that Singapore had won the postal vote 53–44 and was thus selected as the host for the Games.

 There were concerns over whether two new venues that had been planned – a Youth Olympic Village and an equestrian complex – would be ready in time for the Games.
 A construction expert believed the US$423 million plan for an Olympic Village at the National University of Singapore (NUS) was feasible, and that the equestrian venue could be delivered on time.
 In spite of the expert's findings, the Youth Olympic Village at the NUS's University Town did run into difficulties owing to increasing construction costs.
 It was subsequently decided that existing student halls of residence at Nanyang Technological University in Jurong West would be used for the Olympic Village.

-Organisation
+Development and preparations

+Organization

 The Singapore Youth Olympic Games Organising Committee (SYOGOC) was tasked with organising the inaugural Games.
 It was aided by a panel of advisors composed of Cabinet ministers and Senior Parliamentary Secretary Teo Ser Luck.
 In addition, an Inter-Ministry Committee was established with Niam Chiang Meng, Permanent Secretary, Ministry of Community Development, Youth and Sports as its chairman.
 Singapore also received some international support for the Games preparations.
 The People's Republic of China, host of the 2008 Summer Olympics, expressed its desire to assist Singapore in its preparations.
 Sebastian Coe, Lord Coe, Chairman of the London Organising Committee for the 2012 Summer Olympics, announced that members of his organising team, including coaches and administrators, planned to attend the event.
 The Bid Committee secured 4,310 guaranteed rooms in 36 hotels.
 The official hotel partner for the Games was Fairmont Singapore.